 Your dog has stopped eating their kibble.
 Maybe they are picky.
 Maybe their appetite has changed.
 Maybe they just no longer like it.
-Whatever the mysterious reason, you are frustrated because your poor pup needs to eat!
+Whatever the mysterious reason, you are frustrated because your poor pup needs to eat their dog food!
 If you can’t/don’t want to change their food, have you tried a food topper?
 I understand how difficult it can be, so I’ve created a list of the best dog food toppers for several situations.

 Best Dog Food Toppers